 It is recommended that you use one virtual environment per project, similar to how packrat is used to manage R packages within a project.

-virtualenv in a folder called
+Create a new virtual environment in a folder called

 Step 3) Activate your Python environment